Setting creative goals is a great way to stretch yourself and keep the creative juices flowing. Here’s my top tips…

 “Vision without action is a daydream.
 Action without vision is a nightmare.’
 Japanese proverb

-I’ve created a worksheet which includes an action-planning template that I’m sharing here – this is particularly for those of you love structure and who want to be really clear on your next steps.
+I’ve created a worksheet which includes an action-planning template on how to set creative goals that I’m sharing here – this is particularly for those of you love structure and who want to be really clear on your next steps.
 It will take you around 25 minutes to complete and should serve as your conscience and guide to keep you on track moving forward.
 Of course you can spend more time really finessing and planning your year – I’ve blocked out a couple of hours to do this.

 I’m planning to set myself key goals and priorities for the next 3, 6 and 12 months, with detail about how I’ll accomplish the goal, what resources and support I might need, considering things that might get in the way and how I’ll know when you’ve achieved your goal.
 You can use the planning template to help you along the way.
 Download the free creativity planner here Now Go Create Action planning template2020

 - Write down your overall goal

 Your goal needs to be motivating to you.
 Not something you have to do but something that you want to do.
 So consider: